-Fertilizer applications in March and April can aid in winter recovery and stimulate spring green up.
+On cool season turfgrass fields, fertilizer applications in March and April can aid in winter recovery and stimulate spring green up.
 Applications in May can help with recovery from spring sports damage.
 Excessive applications of nitrogen in the spring causes increased shoot and leaf growth and has little effect on root growth.
 Reduced root growth leads to weaker plants and reduced stress tolerance to summer temperatures.
 Plants are also more susceptible to disease, weed, and insect problems.
 Excessive top growth also requires more frequent mowing.
-Therefore, based on soil test recommendations, spring fertilizer applications should be limited and well planned to meet the nutrient needs of athletic fields.